 SIGHT YOUR TARGET

 “Sighting” is where you lift your head to fix on a point of reference.
 Most often that is a buoy in the water but veteran competitors swear a prominent landmark is far more helpful if there is one handy.
 The action isn’t natural and is out of step with stroke technique so it pays to practice.

 It's also a good move to invest in a pair of good quality race goggles.
 Some swimmers swear by having brand new goggles on race days as they don’t fog as much as older ones.
 Bolt and Lightning competition goggles are comfortable, light, low drag designs that deliver fog-free vision and are built to withstand regular open water outings.

 YOU NEED TO SWIM BEFORE YOU CAN RACE

 It’s easy to let swimming technique slide when battling race nerves, conditions and the chaos of the pack.
 Try to block that out and focus on your form, breathing and tempo.

 Keep your head down.
-Sure, you need to pop up for sighting, but don’t be afraid to put your face in the water and swim.
+You do need to pop up for sighting but don’t be afraid to put your face in the water and swim.
 It is the only way to have good swim posture and generate speed.